 Are you enthusiastic, great with people and keen to make a living improving and saving lives?

 Operating Department Practitioners (ODPs) are an essential part of the surgical team.
-They take care of patients, prepare the surgical environment and equipment, and act as a vital link between the surgical team, other hospital departments and patients.
+They take care of patients, prepare the operating theatre and surgical equipment, and act as a vital link between the surgical team, other hospital departments and patients.

-Our BSc (Hons) Operating Department Practice degree course, which we've developed with the local National Health Service acute Trusts and the private sector, provides you with the skills and knowledge you need to be work in this demanding and rewarding role.
+Our BSc (Hons) Operating Department Practice degree course, which we've developed with local NHS Trusts and the private sector, provides you with the skills and knowledge you need to work in this demanding and rewarding role.

-After the course, you'll be eligible to apply for registration with the Health and Care Professions Council (HCPC) as an Operating Department Practitioner.
-You'll be able to work in area such as anaesthesia, surgery and recovery.
+- Become eligible to apply for registration with the Health and Care Professions Council (HCPC) as an Operating Department Practitioner when you graduate

 BSc (Hons) Operating Department Practice degree entry requirements

-- 104 points from 3 A levels, or equivalent, to include 32 points from a Science subject (Biology, Human Biology, Chemistry, Applied Science, Sports Science, PE) All shortlisted applicants will need to attend an interview, including NHS values based recruitment (calculate your UCAS points)
+- UCAS points – 112 points from 3 A levels, or equivalent, to include 32 points from a Science subject (Biology, Human Biology, Chemistry, Applied Science, Sports Science, PE) All shortlisted applicants will need to attend an interview, including NHS values based recruitment (calculate your UCAS points)

 English language requirements